terranblake/droid-pkvm/README.md

   </table>
 </div>

-> Run `./tablet-dashboard.sh` for a real-time terminal view of system metrics.
+> Note: run `./tablet-dashboard.sh` for a real-time terminal view of system metrics.

 ## Enabling pKVM on Android